 Another Mother’s Day has come and gone.
 Did you honor your mother?
-I made sure to send cards to the three mothers in my life – my mother, my wife and my sister and I also called.
+I made sure to send cards to the three mothers in my life: my mother, my wife and my sister and I also called all three.
 I did this because I love them and it’s that feeling of love that brought me to contemplate what love is in Biblical terms.

 The greatest commandment is to love God wholly and the second is to love others as you love yourself.
 I’ve been struggling with this second commandment a lot lately.